|

 Code-free Programming

-The main components of the MachineLogic Code-Free interface are shown below:
+The main components of the MachineLogic Code-Free interface are explained below:

 Program Assets

-Variables and Functions can defined from the Program Assets section:
+Variables and Functions can be defined from the Program Assets section:

 Variables